Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Non-Asymptotic Approximation

-\end{lemma} We utilize DNNs for approximating $\lip(\mX)$ by the following reasons.
-The approximation by DNNs is often employed by the field of generative models, especially for the Wasserstein-GAN \cite{arjovsky2017wasserstein}.
-Hence several convenient computational algorithms are developed, such as the spectral normalization \cite{miyato2018spectral}.
-Also, DNNs theoretically and computationally work well with high-dimensional $\mX$, unlikely to a basis function approach such as the Fourier and wavelet bases.
+} \end{lemma} We utilize DNNs for approximating $\lip(\mX)$ owing to the following reasons.
+The approximation by DNNs is often employed in the field of generative models, particularly for the Wasserstein-GAN \citep{arjovsky2017wasserstein}.
+Hence several convenient computational algorithms are developed, such as the spectral normalization \citep{miyato2018spectral}. { Additionally, DNNs theoretically and computationally work well with high-dimensional $\mX$, unlikely basis function approaches such as the Fourier and wavelet bases.
+In detail, DNNs have a better error rate than a linear sum of basis functions for approximating several class of functions \citep{schmidt2017nonparametric,imaizumi2019deep,imaizumi2020advantage}.
+Also, since wavelets require $C^d$ basis functions with some $C>0$ to approximate functions with $d$-dimensional input (see \cite{cohen1993wavelets} for details), the computational complexity increases exponentially as $d$ increases, but DNNs can avoid this problem. }